-2. The Chair's Report of the most recent Annual Biennial Commission Meeting or Meeting of the Bureau shall be posted on the Commission's public web site in English within two months of the end of the meeting and in the other working languages as soon as possible thereafter.
+2. The Chair's Report of the most recent Biennial Commission Meeting or Meeting of the Bureau shall be posted on the Commission's public web site in English within two months of the end of the meeting and in the other working languages as soon as possible thereafter.
 It shall be published in the Annual Report of the year just completed.

 3. All individual and circular communications from the Chair or Secretary to Contracting Governments shall be sent to both the Commissioner appointed under Rule A.1. and to his/her Alternate designated or to the focal or contact point created under Rule A.2.
 They should also be sent to all accredited intergovernmental observers.
-All circular communications from the Chair or Secretary to Contracting Governments shall be posted on the Commission's public web site on despatch, unless the Chair, after consulting with the Advisory Committee, deems that a confidential communication is warranted (applicable only for staff issues, infraction cases and information provided by contracting Governments with a request that it remain confidential), in which case the communication should be sent to the Contracting Governments alone.
-A list of dates and subject titles of such confidential communications shall be presented to the next Annual Biennial Meeting or to the Bureau in years when the Commission does not meet.
+All circular communications from the Chair or Secretary to Contracting Governments shall be posted on the Commission's public web site on despatch, unless the Chair, after consulting with the Bureau, deems that a confidential communication is warranted (applicable only for staff issues, infraction cases and information provided by Contracting Governments with a request that it remain confidential), in which case the communication should be sent to the Contracting Governments alone.
+Every year a A list of dates and subject titles of such confidential communications shall be sent to all Commissioners and Contracting Governments and presented to the next Biennial Meeting or to the Bureau in years when the Commission does not meet.